Converting a Solo Validator into a Minipool

 • They are eligible for participation in the Smoothing Pool which pools all Execution layer rewards (e.g., from block proposals and MEV rewards) and fairly distributes them among participants during each rewards interval.

-• They earn RPL inflation rewards (which currently provide a higher APR than ETH staking rewards).
+• If you stake RPL, they will earn bonus commission and RPL inflation rewards (which currently provide a higher APR than ETH staking rewards).

 That being said, there are some differences that are important to highlight: